 Fun Bloody Mary facts and Epic Brunches Where You’ll Find the Best Bloody Mary in Orlando

 A great Bloody Mary can be enjoyed year-round, especially during weekend brunch, but there is more to it than just vodka and tomato juice.
-Here’s some fun facts about this “Meal in a Glass” which makes it perfectly acceptable to imbibe before noon, plus the best Bloody Mary cocktails I have found in Orlando.
+Here’s some fun facts about this “Meal in a Glass” which makes it perfectly acceptable to imbibe before noon, plus the best Bloody Mary cocktails (and weekend brunches) I have found in Orlando.
 It is reason to make reservations and go have a brunching good time with friends!

 Bloody Mary Fun Facts